phayes/sagent/README.md

 `echo 'export SSH_AUTH_SOCK="$(sagent)"' > ~/.bashrc`

 Once sagent has been called, you can then use `ssh -A remote-server.com` to forward your ssh keys.
-You can also edit your ssh_config file to always forward keys to certain hosts.
+You can also edit your ssh_config file to always forward keys to certain hosts (without passing `-A` to ssh).
 See https://developer.github.com/guides/using-ssh-agent-forwarding/ for more info.